Khaoklong51/mkv-muxing-batch-gui/README.md

 ## ⬇Downloads

-The MKV Muxing Batch GUI is compatible with Windows 7/8/8.1/10/11 32-bit/64-bit and most Linux distributions.
+The MKV Muxing Batch GUI is compatible with Windows 10/11 64-bit and most Linux distributions.
-You can download it from the project's [releases&nbsp;page](https://github.com/yaser01/mkv-muxing-batch-gui/releases).
+You can download it from the project's [releases&nbsp;page](https://github.com/Khaoklong51/mkv-muxing-batch-gui/releases/).

 ### For Linux Users

-The deployed app available in downloads only support glibc 2.35 and above like: Ubuntu 22.04/up , Mint 21.2/up, Fedora 38/up and others [i can't test them all]
+The deployed app available in downloads only support glibc 2.17 and above.
 Before starting the app, install the following libraries [not always needed as most of them included in the app]:

 ```bash